You are here

 Recognize It (for what it is)

 Bullying is aggressive behavior.
 A child is targeted by one or more youths with repeated negative actions over a period of time.
-These are intentional attempts to cause discomfort or injury and can include name-calling, making faces, obscene gesturing, malicious teasing, threats, rumors, physical hitting, kicking, pushing, and choking.
-More subtle is simply excluding a child from the group.
-Generally, bullying occurs when there’s an imbalance of power favoring the bully.
-Victims usually feel they don’t have the strength to defend themselves.
-Make no mistake, bullying is a form of violence that shouldn’t be tolerated.
+These are intentional attempts to cause discomfort or injury and can include name-calling, making faces, obscene gesturing, malicious teasing, exclusion, threats, rumors, physical hitting, kicking, pushing, and choking.
+Cyber-bullying is also a real and growing problem today.
+Make no mistake, bullying of any kind is a form of violence that should not be tolerated.

 See the Scope of the Problem

-- The Journal of the American Medical Association recently reported that one-third of U.S. students experience bullying, either as a target or a perpetrator.
+- The Journal of the American Medical Association and others report that one-third of U.S. students experience bullying, either as a target or a perpetrator.

 Spot the Bullies

-- They are both boys and girls.
+- Both boys and girls bully.
 Boys bully more often and more physically than girls.
 Girls are more likely to use rejection and slander.

 - Bullies usually pick on others out of frustration with their own lives.
 They target other children because they need a victim who is weaker than them.